COMPONENTS OF OUR GREAT WINDOWS

 Used for new construction.
 A 1 ½” flange running all around the outside jamb of a main frame recessed in about 1 ¼” from the outside leading edge of the main frame.
 This flange is used to screw through and into trimmer studs and sheeting on a wood frame home to anchor the window to the outside of the wall and create a convenient surface to flash around.

 Used for remodel occasionally.
 This is a 1 ½” flange running around the outside leading edge of a main frame designed to overlap stucco when no stucco pop out exist to reduce the need for stucco patch.
 It can also be placed on the inside leading edge of the main frame to replace the need for wood casing for superlite replacement.
-This option exists for Visions only.
+This option exists for “Krasiva Panoramic” windows only.

 An opposing flange on the backside of an active sash and on the front side of the meeting rail that clamps together when you close a sash and lock it into the meeting rail.
-This helps seal between the sash and meeting rail and make it impossible to slide a putty knife between them to flip the latch on the sash.
+This helps create a seal between the sash and the meeting rail and make it impossible to slide a putty knife between them to flip the latch on the sash.

 A bar or snap in accessory that allows us to connect 2 or more window mainframes together to fill an opening when an opening is too large for one window to fill.
 The mull gives both structural support & a water seal between the windows.

 Sometimes called grids or mullions.
-In a dual pane windows these are placed in between the two pieces of glass sealed in the air space.
-This facilitates ease of cleaning the glass, because you don’t have to wipe around them & because they are between the glass they don’t get dirty.
+In dual pane windows these are placed in between the two pieces of glass sealed in the air space.
+This facilitates ease of cleaning the glass, because you don’t have to wipe around them & because they are between the glass so they don’t get dirty.
 The standard version is rectangular so the edges are squared.
 A step up version is sculpted and more decorative because the edges are beveled.

 A pin attached to a sash that when unlocked from the jamb liner allows a sash to tilt into the room so the outside of the glass can be cleaned without going outside to clean it.
 On sliding windows this feature may not function, depending on whether or not the customers window treatments interfere.

-A piece of plastic that pops out of the sash frame of the inactive sash approximately 3 to 4 inches above or beside the range of motion of the active sash of a hung or sliding window to stop the active sash from opening more that 3 to 4 inches.
+A piece of plastic that pops out of the sash frame of the inactive sash approximately 3 to 4 inches above or beside the range of motion of the active sash of a hung or sliding window to stop the active sash from opening more than 3 to 4 inches.
 This is portrayed as some kind of security feature by most window companies.
 The truth is that this piece of plastic will break or pop out if even a 5 year old tries to open the sash.
 We pay an extra $4.00 per window to not have the holes drilled in the inactive sash frame of the window to install these vent latches.
 We do not want our customers thinking they are secure unless their window is closed & locked and we do not want the service calls to replace them because they fell out & left a hole in the sash.

 A grill pattern-used in half circle or eyebrow shaped windows only.
 Not rectangular squares in the glass but more the look of pie slices.

 An inert gas injected between the 2 panes of glass of a dual pane window.
 Argon is twice as dense as regular air which slows down how fast heat transfers through the window.
 This affects the U-rating of a window.
 A lot of windows use capillary tubes to transport the windows through mountainous regions to compensate for huge fluctuations in altitude and atmospheric pressure during transport.
-Capillary tube enable windows to endure these changes, but also result in the argon being pushed out of the airspace during these changes.
-Any window with capillary tubes can not use the argon in the NFRC calculations for the U-rating because they don’t know how much gas remains in the window at the point of delivery.
+Capillary tubes enable windows to endure these changes, but also result in the argon being pushed out of the airspace during these changes.
+Any window with capillary tubes cannot use the argon in the NFRC calculations for the U-rating because they don’t know how much gas remains in the window at the point of delivery.
 A lot of companies take advantage of this.
 They tell people they do not want to pay for argon filled windows because it is invisible & they will never know if it is in the window because it leaks out anyway in a few years, so why have it.
 It does leak out in windows that have a box spacer or intercept spacer.
-In a window with hermetically sealed warm edge spacer with no capillary tubes the gas does not leak out.
+In a window with hermetically sealed warm edge spacer and no capillary tubes, the gas does not leak out.
 It will migrate through the glass & spacer at a rate of 3% per year.
 Think of it this way.
 If you poke a hole in a helium balloon it deflates quickly.
 That is a leak.
 But if you fill a balloon with helium gas it will slowly fall to the floor in a week or so.
 That is migration.
 The hermetic seal & glass takes decades to migrate through.
 Any window that incorporates the technology to hold the gas is a great window that is moderately improved by the gas, is still a great window without the gas.
 If a crappy window needs the gas to improve it’s #’s then once the gas is gone you are left with a crappy window.
 Another gas that is used by some manufacturers is Krypton gas.
 Krypton gas is a little more effective than argon but it is lethal to breath.
 The workers must wear hazmat suits when working with it.

 (sometimes called pattern or textured glass)